CSuryaVenkat/StockPricePrediction/README.md

 <h1>Project Overview</h1>
 <p>This project implements a bidirectional Long Short-Term Memory (LSTM) neural network using Keras to perform time series forecasting.
 The model is designed to predict future values based on sequences of past data.</p>

-<h2>Overview</h2>
-<p>Time series forecasting involves predicting future values of a sequence based on previously observed values.
-LSTM networks, a type of recurrent neural network (RNN), are particularly suited for this task due to their ability to capture long-term dependencies and patterns in sequential data.
-Bidirectional LSTMs further enhance this capability by processing the input sequence in both forward and backward directions.</p>

 <h2>Components</h2>
 <ul>
   <li><strong>Hyperparameters:</strong>